• Recipes

 Appearance and Size

-Kidney bean, black beans and pinto beans
+kidney bean, black beans and pinto beans

-Left To Right: Kidney Beans, Pinto Beans, Black Beans
+Left to Right: Kidney Beans, Pinto Beans, Black Beans

 Distinguishable by their unique coloring, pinto beans boast an oval shape with brown and caramel spots, while black beans are small ovals that stay pitch-black when cooked.